-Survey the basic issues of international economics and micro/macroeconomics.
+Survey the basic issues of international economics and micro/ macroeconomics.
 Explore the concept of optimal decision making to achieve the highest level of well-being given limited and scarce resources.
 Learn why consumers buy different products and how firms determine how much to produce of each product under different levels of competition.
 Study why people get paid different salaries/wages, why poverty exists in a nation of abundance, and how a country's economy changes over time.
 Discuss sustainability topics, such as water, air, and pollution from an economic perspective and explore the concept of money and fiscal policy.
-EC180 does not fulfill the business and accounting major requirement of EC181 and EC182.
+EC180 does not fulfill the EC181 and EC182 requirement of the accounting, business administration, management, marketing, and finance majors.